 Where the child or parent are likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, staff should discuss the use of the Early Help Assessment with the child and /or their parents or carers.
 Where a multi-agency response is needed a Team Around the Family (TAF) should be formed to bring together practitioners from the different services so that they, along with the family, can work together to meet the child's needs.
-The Designated Safeguarding Lead (DSL) or deputy will generally lead on liaising with other agencies, setting up the inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as lead professional.
+The Designated Safeguarding Lead (DSL) will support the staff member in liaising with other agencies, school up the inter-agency assessment and undertaking the role of lead professional as appropriate.

-For more information about the Early Help Assessment process see the DSCB early help webpage or DSCBs safeguarding children procedures; Providing early help.
+For more information about the Early Help Assessment process see the DSCB early help webpage or DSCBs safeguarding children procedures; Providing early help chapter.